HaDo1802/E-Commerce_Analysis/README.md

 ## 7. Conclusion

-- This is the author's opportunity to learn about the marketing industry and the customer journey through this e-commerce dataset
+- This is the  opportunity to learn about the marketing industry and the customer journey through this e-commerce dataset

-- In analyzing the e-commerce dataset using BigQuery, the author understands customer behavior through the bounce rate, transaction, revenue, visit, and purchase.
+- In analyzing the e-commerce dataset using BigQuery, I understands customer behavior through the bounce rate, transaction, revenue, visit, and purchase.

-- The author gained insights into which marketing channels drive traffic and sales by examining referral sources.
+- I gained insights into which marketing channels drive traffic and sales by examining referral sources.
 Investing resources in effective channels and optimizing underperforming ones can improve marketing ROI.

 - In conclusion, exploring the e-commerce dataset on BigQuery unearthed a wealth of insights critical for strategic decision-making to help the business can optimize operations, enhance customer experiences, and drive revenue.